 Above all else though, they’re clean.
 Silly as it seems, they don’t produce much dust, and for people with expensive rides, they want to show off around town.
 There is actually quite a lot of appeal in brake pads that aren’t going to dust up your driveway or scuff your expensive paint job.
 And broadly, a reduction in dust reflects better engineering and stronger components, which is reflected in every aspect of Hawk-brand brake pads.

 Really, you can’t go wrong with any of these brake pads.
 If you want to learn more about brake pads and how brakes work, click on the article link below:

-We also want to remind you to stick to street-grade brake pads if you’re using them for normal use in your daily driver (and make sure you match the part to your specific make and model of vehicle).
-As tempting as it may be to pick up those racing-grade brake pads for a few bucks more- or thousands more, if you really wanna go wild- they’re not built to spec for normal road conditions.
-They won’t brake better when you’re driving at regular human speeds, so don’t buy them for that.
+We also want to remind you to stick to street-grade brake pads if you’re using them for normal use.
+As tempting as it may be to pick up those racing-grade brake pads for a few bucks more- or thousands more.
+If you really wanna go wild,- they’re not built to spec for normal road conditions.
+They won’t break better when you’re driving at regular human speeds.
+So, don’t buy them for that.
 They’re less safe outside the race track.
 Use the right tool for the job.

 And remember, if you need brake service in Chico, Tedious Repairs is your one-stop show for affordable, quality brake pads.
 Our techs are ready to provide you expert brake service, today!

 - Expert Brake Technicians